-Before you get all worked up, you should know that interest rates aren't evil.
-They're the price of living in a world that relies heavily on credit and debt.
+Before we dive into those important questions, let's step back and explain why we have interest rates in the first place.
+Interest is the price of living in a world that relies heavily on credit and debt.
 If interest rates didn't exist, lenders would have no reason to let you borrow money.
 And if you couldn't borrow money, you could never pay for college, buy a house or a car, or enjoy many of the other advantages of life with credit, like ordering movies and books online with a credit card.

-In this HowStuffWorks article, we'll help you understand why interest rates exist, how they're calculated and why they change over time.
-We'll also explain what the Federal Reserve is, what it has to do with interest rates and why the Federal Reserve chairman is the most closely watched economist in the world.
+In this article, we'll help you understand why interest rates exist, how they're calculated and why they change over time.
+We'll also explain what the Federal Reserve is, what it has to do with interest rates and why the chair of the Federal Reserve is the most closely watched economist in the world.

 Let's start with a basic introduction to interest rates.

-An interest rate is the cost of borrowing money [source: Investopedia.com].
-A borrower pays interest for the ability to spend money now, rather than wait until he's saved the same amount [source: New York Fed].
-Interest rates are expressed as an annual percentage of the total amount borrowed, also known as the principle [source: Investorwords.com].
-For example, if you borrow $100 at an annual interest rate of five percent, at the end of the year you'll owe $105.
+An interest rate is the cost of borrowing money [source: Investopedia].
+A borrower pays interest for the ability to spend money now, rather than wait until they've saved up the same amount.
+Interest rates are expressed as an annual percentage of the total amount borrowed, also known as the principle.
+For example, if you borrow $100 at an annual interest rate of 5 percent, at the end of the year you'll owe $105.

-Another factor that makes long-term loans less attractive to lenders -- and therefore raises long-term interest rates -- is inflation [source: Investopedia.com].
+Another factor that makes long-term loans less attractive to lenders – and therefore raises long-term interest rates – is inflation.
 In a healthy economy, inflation almost always rises, meaning the same dollar amount today is worth less five years from now.
 Lenders know that the longer it takes the borrower to pay back a loan, the less that money is going to be worth.

 That's why interest rates are actually calculated as two different values: the nominal rate and the real rate.
-The nominal rate is the interest rate set by the lending institution [source: Investorwords.com].
-The real rate is the nominal rate minus the rate of inflation [source: Investorwords.com].
-For example, if you take out a mortgage with a nominal interest rate of 10 percent, but the annual rate of inflation is four percent, then the bank is only really collecting six percent on the loan.
+The nominal rate is the interest rate set by the lending institution.
+The real rate is the nominal rate minus the rate of inflation.
+For example, if you take out a mortgage with a nominal interest rate of 10 percent but the annual rate of inflation is 4 percent, then the bank is only really collecting 6 percent on the loan [source: FRBSF].